willjsimmons/willjsimmons.github.io/essays/SoftwareEngineeringEssay.md

 <img width="100%" class="rounded float-start pe-4"  src="https://media.licdn.com/dms/image/C5612AQGhERKv2iF-RQ/article-cover_image-shrink_720_1280/0/1582104122938?e=2147483647&v=beta&t=SWsRK4nROMcngdy_bujHDU35r0f-5CetBpr0peGPdf0">

-# Thoughts on software engineering by William Simmons.
+# Thoughts on software engineering
 In most information science degree programs, a huge emphasis is necessarily placed on learning the ins and outs of various programming languages.
 However, This being said, being a good and efficient programmer does not necessarily make someone a good software engineer.
 Software engineering, on the other hand, is a much broader term.
 The distinction between software engineering and programming is analogous to and as wide as the difference between a Contractor, an Architect, and an Engineer.